 A delightfully silly satire on games, don’t let Saints Row 4’s slightly dull city put you off.
-Powers like superhuman speed, Hulk-like jumps and a range of comedy guns and wrestling moves means this is the closest thing to Crackdown you can find on PC, except it’s better, because it has jokes.
+Powers like superhuman speed, Hulk-like jumps and a range of comedy guns and wrestling moves mean this is the closest thing to Crackdown you can find on PC, except it’s better, because it has jokes.
 It also has an inflato-ray that puffs up enemies until they pop, and a Dubstep gun that changes firing pattern depending on the costume you give it.
 Based on this information, you've probably already decided whether to give it a try or not.

 A brown post-nuclear wasteland ought to be boring, but the decades Bethesda has spent refining the same open world formula pays off in Fallout 4.
 While not as groundbreaking as its predecessors, the absorbing world serves as a battleground for Boston’s warring NPCs.
 Diamond City defenders fight running battles through the outskirts of the city, while in the wilderness raiders bully settlers and the mutated wildlife attacks anything it thinks it can eat.

 With the exception of Minecraft, this is the only game on the list that gives players some control over the landscape.
 Liberate settlements and you can melt down their possessions to build towns with luxuries like running water and turret systems to keep the wastelanders out.
 Because it’s based on an advanced version of the Creation engine that powered Skyrim and Oblivion, it’s a modder’s paradise.
-Fallout 4 is great now, but we can’t wait to see what it will become once the community’s had some time with it.

 The best game ever made, if you can learn how to play it.
 Like Minecraft, Dwarf Fortress can generate a planet in moments.
 It goes further than using erosion patterns to plot realistic river routes, or using geology to weave skeins of ore into the crust in believable patterns.
-It models builds whole societies—heroes, battles, wars and religious beliefs included.
+Its models builds whole societies—heroes, battles, wars and religious beliefs included.
 Sometimes a society won’t even survive the world creation process.
 Instead you come across their abandoned halls as you manage your fortress, or encounter their ruins in DF’s roleplaying mode.
 The ASCII interface is offputting to some, and it’s best played with some aids, but this is the most advanced open world generators available, and it’s still being updated with new features and behavioural tweaks.